MarioCode13/agrigistics-payroll/README.md

 - Not quite sure what the desired behaviour is for the hover on table row action with the "Primary Action".
 If that's supposed to show on click or if there's any relation to that and the visibility of the Primary and Secondary buttons or the Action 1 and 2 side panel.
 - Not sure what the exclamation mark icon on the table row would indicate, if that would require additional behaviour, a tooltip for example or different actions.
-- No design for the initial employees table so I just mimicing the design patterns as closely as possible on the Employees table as with the Selected Employee view

 ## Improvements & Future Enhancements